An essential visit to Barcelona is Casa Batlló, one of Antoni Gaudí’s most outstanding works and a UNESCO World Heritage

 A Little History of Casa Batlló

-Initially, the entrepreneur wanted to demolish the building and build a new one, but thanks to Gaudí’s audacity, the collapse was ruled out and a comprehensive reform was made, lasting two years, from 1904 to 1906.
+Initially, the entrepreneur wanted to demolish the building and build a new one.
+Still, thanks to Gaudí’s audacity, the collapse was ruled out, and a comprehensive reform was made, lasting two years, from 1904 to 1906.

-Gaudí completely restored and modified the facade, the courtyard of lights, and the interior, turning this building into a work of art and an icon of the city of Barcelona.
+Gaudí completely restored and modified the facade, the courtyard of lights, and the interior, turning this building into a work of art and an icon of Barcelona’s city.

 In the 1950s, Casa Batlló changed owners and ceased to belong to the Batlló family.
 It was in the hands of different private companies and individuals and, since the nineties, belongs to the Bernat family.

 The Bernat family has been in charge of fully restoring the house and opening it to the world.
-First, by offering the space for events, then for cultural visits, and finally by continuously innovating in its offer and content.
+First, by offering the space for events, then for cultural visits, and finally innovating its offer and content.

-Since 2005, Casa Batlló is a UNESCO World Heritage Site, one of the top-rated attractions of Barcelona and has 1 million visitors a year.
+Since 2005, Casa Batlló is a UNESCO World Heritage Site, one of Barcelona’s top-rated attractions, and has 1 million visitors a year.
 Without a doubt, this is an essential visit while staying in the city of Barcelona.

 The Works of Casa Batlló

 As I told you above, Josep Batlló gave Gaudí total creative freedom, and Gaudí was inspired by nature to create this work of art, which we know as Casa Batlló.

-Many of the shapes we see in this famous House are of animals, you will see elements such as skulls, bones, you will not see straight lines, you will probably see the shape of the water, many colors, and even a dragon on the roof.
+Many of the shapes we see in this famous House are of animals.
+You will see elements such as skulls, bones, and you will not see straight lines.
+You will probably see the water’s shape, many colors, and even a dragon on the roof.

-But you better make the visit and find out on your own, don’t you think?
+But you better visit and find out on your own.
 I’ll leave you some pictures.

 This video guide is included with the ticket price.

 Curiosities of Casa Batlló

-- Gaudí is said to have not used plans to make the works of Casa Batlló
+- Gaudí is said to have not used plans to do the works of Casa Batlló

 - He’s got a dragon on the roof.